CodehubX/gapps-remover/Readme.md

 The goal is to switch from Gapps to e.g. NanoMod, to remove all Google services (except CoreGms.apk and Webview [cause they're important]) to get control pack to you!

-**Please backup all Google apps or a full backup via recovery before you install it.**
+**Please backup all Google apps or a full backup via recovery before you install it.
+It's highly recommended to wipe dalvik/ART-cache to rid out of unused cache files after flashing the package.**

 How does it work?